 But it can get as cold as -5° if you are unlucky!

-Make sure you check the weather and the temperature before you go, to be prepared for what you will find.
+Make sure you check the weather and the temperature before you go to be prepared for what you will find.

-23. Keep a close eye on your bag in busy train stations
+26. Keep a close eye on your bag in busy train stations

 Italy is a very safe place.
 I never felt in danger while walking around, even if I was alone.

-Having said that, if you are going through busy stations like Roma Termini make sure you keep a close eye on your possessions.
-Pickpocketers are in every crowded place, especially where they know they can find some disoriented tourists.
+Having said that, if you are going through busy stations like Roma Termini, keep a close eye on your possessions.

 Just use your common sense, like you would do in any other city in the world.